W. G. Grace: Development as a cricketer

 Henry Grace founded Mangotsfield Cricket Club in 1845 to represent several neighbouring villages including Downend.
 In 1846, this club merged with the West Gloucestershire Cricket Club whose name was adopted until 1867; it has been said that the Grace family ran the West Gloucestershire "almost as a private club".
 Henry Grace managed to organise matches against Lansdown Cricket Club in Bath, which was the premier West Country club.
 West Gloucestershire fared poorly in these games and, sometime in the 1850s, Henry Grace and Alfred Pocock decided to join Lansdown, although they continued to run the West Gloucestershire and this remained their primary club.

-Grace recorded in his Reminiscences that he saw his first "great" cricket match in 1854 when he was barely six years old, the occasion being a game between William Clarke's All-England Eleven (the AEE) and twenty-two of West Gloucestershire.
+Grace recorded in his Reminiscences that he saw his first "great" cricket match in 1854 when he was barely six years old, the occasion being a game between the All England Eleven (the AEE) and twenty-two of West Gloucestershire.
 He first played for the West Gloucestershire club himself as early as 1857, when he was nine years old, and he had eleven innings in 1859.
 The first time he made a substantial score was in July 1860 when he scored 51 for West Gloucestershire against Clifton—forty years later, he said no innings ever gave him more pleasure.

 It was through Grace's elder brother EM, however, that the family name first became famous.
 Their mother, Martha, wrote the following in a letter to William Clarke's successor George Parr in 1860 or 1861:

-I am writing to ask you to consider the inclusion of my son, E. M. Grace—a splendid hitter and most excellent catch—in your England XI.
+I am writing to ask you to consider the inclusion of my son, E. M. Grace—a splendid hitter and most excellent catch—in your England Eleven.
 I am sure he would play very well and do the team much credit.
 It may interest you to learn that I have another son, now twelve years of age, who will in time be a much better player than his brother because his back stroke is sounder, and he always plays with a straight bat.